eteppo/eteppo/content/post/less-arbitrary-assumptions/index.md

 A close analogy in physics is worth a mention here.

-Something similar to this happens in physics.
 The Einstein's theory of gravity, general relativity, uses a similar pseudo-Riemannian geometry that UMAP is based on.
 It describes how our physical space-time is curved due to mass and energy insanely accurately.
 Einstein took relatively simple assumptions about the universe – like that all observers measure the speed of light to be the same – and everything else fell into place after that.
 When you move at slow speeds, general relativity pops out the Newtonian theory of gravity as a special case.

 Now physicists are working on even more general theories of everything and it is a very good sign that something like general relativity and quantum mechanics pop out from the more general theory.
 It's also a really good sign that the theory is not based on arbitrary assumptions but rather almost seems to write itself.
 Many physicists seem to think string theory is a strong contender precisely because it has been developed like that.
 On the other hand, string theorists had to assume a large number of spatial dimensions because the theory doesn't work without them which seems to decrease its ultimate plausibility.